Hankintailmoitukset/hilma-api/API meeting memos/hilma-api-meeting-20250220.md

 - How does the rollout for SDK 1.13  look like for partners?
-    - Are we able to establish a date when partners and Hilma start supporting SDK 1.13 at the same time without the need for backwards compatibility (SDK 1.10.2)?
+    - Are we able to establish a date when partners and Hilma start supporting SDK 1.13 at the same time without the need for backwards compatibility grace period (SDK 1.10.2)?